-If Windows 10 isn’t recognizing your hard drive, it’s time to get it fixed.
-In this guide, you will learn how to troubleshoot the issue in easy to follow steps.
-Learn the solution whether you're installing a new system, or if you’ve already been running Windows 10 and it suddenly doesn’t recognize your hard disk.
+If Windows 10 doesn’t recognize your hard drive, it’s time to fix it.
+This guide will teach you how to troubleshoot the issue in easy-to-follow steps.
+Learn the solution, whether you're installing a new system or if you’ve already been running Windows 10 and it suddenly doesn’t recognize your hard disk.

-How to fix Windows 10 doesn’t recognize my hard drive?
+How to fix Windows 10 that doesn’t recognize my hard drive?

-Here’s one instance where you might encounter the Windows 10 hard drive not showing right-clicking "This PC" and selecting "Manage."
+Here’s one instance where you might encounter the Windows 10 hard drive not showing by right-clicking "This PC" and selecting "Manage."
 Go to "Disk Management" and find the hard drive missing or showing up as not initialized and unallocated space.
-If you see your hard drive here, then the issue may be in the not show up in File Explorer for one or more reasons, such as the device status is unknown or not initialized or the disk space is unallocated.
-Let’s try these steps to initialize disk:
+If you see your hard drive here, the issue may be in not showing up in File Explorer for one or more reasons, such as the device status being unknown or not initialized or the disk space being unallocated.
+Let’s try these steps to initialize the disk:

 - Right-click "This PC" (in Windows 10 File Explorer) and choose "Manage."

 - Go to "Disk Management" and right-click your new hard disk.
 Choose the "Initialize Disk."

 - In the dialog box, select the disk you wish to initialize and choose the MBR or GPT partition.